-Three trends are combining to put some Washington state communities at an increasing risk of wildfire damage.
+Three trends are combining to put some Washington state communities at an increased risk of wildfire damage.

 Second, more people are living in areas near wildlands, also called the wildland-urban interface (WUI).
 Nearly a million homes in Washington are located in the WUI.3